 - Customized legal referrals and attorney vetting for non-practice areas

-The attorneys at McClanahan Powers, PLLC, can perform detailed legal business analyses for corporations entering the Virginia or D.C. marketplace.
-They can identify areas of potential liability, update legal documents according to recent data privacy standards, and close regulatory gaps created by the interplay of state and federal law.
+McClanahan Powers, PLLC, attorneys can perform detailed legal business analyses for corporations entering the Virginia or D.C. marketplace.
+They can identify areas of potential liability, update legal documents according to current data privacy standards, and close regulatory gaps created by the interplay of state and federal law.
 Retaining general counsel now also connects business owners with experienced corporate counsel as needed.
 Whether you need someone to draft investment proposals, respond to time-sensitive government inquiries, or review new employee policies, you won’t need to re-establish the attorney-client relationship.
-Corporate counsel becomes a part of your team.
+Instead, corporate counsel becomes a part of your team.

 Connect with Dedicated Virginia & D.C.
 Business Operations Attorneys at McClanahan Powers, PLLC

-All businesses, from local bakeries to international government contractors, can benefit from retaining general legal counsel at McClanahan Powers, PLLC.
+From local bakeries to international government contractors, all businesses can benefit from retaining general legal counsel at McClanahan Powers, PLLC.
 Our experienced business operations attorneys might provide an honest assessment of your corporate vulnerabilities while protecting your business from government overreach, unmeritorious lawsuits, and trade secret theft.
 Schedule your business legal analysis by calling our Virginia and D.C. corporate attorneys today at (703) 520-1326 or contacting us online.